marq24/ha-tibber-pulse-local/README.md

 ## Preparation: Enabling the web frontend of the Tibber Pulse Bridge [*Required*]

 To enable the web frontend permanently, one local variable needs to be set in the web frontend.
-But to get into the web frontend for the first time you need to start the Tibber Pulse Bridge in AccessPoint mode.
+But to get into the web frontend for the first time, you need to start the Tibber Pulse Bridge in AccessPoint mode.
 This can be done by the following steps:

 ### 1. Start AP-Mode